TULiberalArts/French/pages/undergradaute.md

 ## The Language of Culture
 French is the international language of cooking, fashion, theater, the visual arts, dance and architecture.
 A knowledge of French offers access to great works of literature, as well as films and songs, in the original French.
-A language for travel: France is the world’s number-one tourist destination and attracts more than 70 million visitors a year.
+A language for travel: France is the world’s number-one tourist destination and attracts more than 70 million visitors per year.
 A little French makes it so much more enjoyable to visit Paris and all the regions of France, offering insights into French culture, mentality and way of life.
 French also comes in handy when travelling to Africa, Switzerland, Canada, Monaco, the Seychelles and other places.

 **The other language of international relations:** French is both a working language and an official language of the United Nations, the European Union, UNESCO, NATO, the International Olympic Committee, the International Red Cross and international courts.
 French is the language of the three cities where the EU institutions are headquartered: Strasbourg, Brussels and Luxembourg.
 A language that opens up the world: After English and German, French is the third most used language on the Internet, ahead of Spanish.
 An ability to understand French offers an alternative view of the world through communication with French speakers from all the continents and news from the leading French-language international media.